nushell/nushell/docs/README-duration-spec.md

 * Resolved: there shall be duration constants that represent **whole** time units (1 day, 33 years...).
 * Maybe: there shall be duration constants that represent **position within** a time unit (beginning of day, week, month)
 * For integration into Nushell, date/times shall be [chrono](https://crates.io/crates/chrono)`::DateTime<FixedOffset>`, but the new duration type  `::Duration`
+* Overflows and underflows will be avoided by using "checked" operations and will cause runtime errors rather than panics.
 # API

 There's 2 aspects here: an underlying Rust module/crate with types and methods for doing the operations; and the integration of the types into Nu parser and protocol.